 The national Council Tax Benefit scheme came to an end on 31 March 2013, and has been replaced with our own locally decided Council Tax Support scheme.
 This followed a reduction in money from the government for the scheme.

 The local Council Tax Support Scheme is subject to the nationally prescribed rules and regulations.

-Working Age households will have to pay something towards their council tax.
-Households with pensioners, and people with disabilities, are protected if they receive specified disability benefits.
+Working Age households will have to pay something towards their council tax unless they are a protected group.

 We are committed to pay out less overall than previous years and the scheme includes the following reductions:

 - Support is restricted to the level of a council tax band D charge

 - Claimants who live in a band G or H property are no longer eligible for Council Tax support, unless they are in receipt of a qualifying disability benefit

 - Claimants who have a child under 5 included in their household or where the claimant or partner are working 16 hours or more will have their Council Tax support claim based on 95% of their annual council tax liability